 From 1964 more and more top Rhythm & Blue and rock bands were booked to play at the Club a’Gogo marking the start of the club’s four year “golden era”.
 It is this time that is mostly remembered by ex-club members rather than the earlier period, which featured jazz in the Jazz Lounge and pop music for teenage dancers in the Young Set.
 The Invaders were part of this earlier period and by-and-large have been left out of published accounts about the Club a’Gogo and its history.
 After the Junco Partners starting playing at the club, appearances by the Invaders tailed off.
 From 1964 the Invaders continued to play the occasional gig at the Club a’Gogo but no longer as a resident band.

-At one stage the singer left forcing the band to become an instrumental group, playing mainly covers of hits by the Shadows.
-After a while the band recruited another singer named Neville McKittrick.
+After David Moffatt’s departure the band was forced to become an instrumental group, playing mainly covers of hits by the Shadows.
+After a while the Invaders recruited another singer named Neville McKittrick.
 They also replaced the guitarist with Iain Mccallum who had at one time played in bands with Hilton Valentine and Tappy Wright (ex-Wildcats).

 The Invaders began accepting bookings from Stan Henry an agent who also owned and ran the Cellar Club in South Shields.
 These bookings took them farther afield than the coast to village halls around Northumberland and County Durham.
 This led to bookings at bigger venues such as Bishop Aukland Town Hall, the Roxy Ballroom, Blyth, the Coop hall in Stanley and Hirst Central in Ashington.